 Make every effort to validate information and sources before posting content.
 Ensure that what you post conforms to Catholic teaching and values (see Catholic Identity and Religious Education).
 And be familiar with and follow the Electronic Communications, Copyright, and Acceptable Use Policies.

 Consult with the Office of Financial Services or Office of the Legal Counsel BEFORE using the website for fundraising purposes.
-Strict regulations apply to conducting financial transactions on the Internet.
-Certain activities such as online auctions, "GoFundMe" pages, and similar services may raise sales/use tax or unrelated business income tax issues (see Taxes and Other Government-Required Reporting).
+Strict regulations apply to charitable fundraising and conducting financial transactions on the Internet.
+Certain activities such as crowdsourcing, online sales or auctions, online advertising and similar services may raise registration, licensing, sales/use tax or unrelated business income tax issues (see Taxes and Other Government-Required Reporting).